Grizzly Creek Fire: Officials Reopen Interstate 70 Through Glenwood Canyon On 'Limited' Basis

 Officials said they may put special safety closures in place if heavy rainstorms pass through.
 That’s because the rain could dislodge rocks that might fall on the road.
 There’s also a concern about the possibility of mudslides.

 The Grizzly Creek Fire is 31% contained.
-It has burned 30,362 acres and some pre-evacuation orders have been lifted.
+It has burned 30,362 acres and some pre-evacuation and evacuation orders have been lifted.